martzyx/clerkshortcutpro/README.md

 If using firefox:
 1. Load the extension into your Firefox browser by navigating to `about:debugging`, clicking "This Firefox", then "Load Temporary Add-on...", and
-2. select the extension.zip file in the ClerkShortcutPro/firefox directory.
+2. select the firefox-clerkshorcutpro-x.x.x.zip file in the ClerkShortcutPro/firefox directory.
 I am currently waiting for approval from Moz for a full permanent release.

 If updating chrome manifest, use `node convertManifest.js` to automatically update firefox manifest